Matroids: A Macaulay2 package

-Minor-theoretic properties can be used to describe many important classes of matroids.
-For example, a class $\mathcal{C}$ of matroids is said to be \textit{minor-closed} if every minor of a matroid in $\mathcal{C}$ is again in $\mathcal{C}$.
-The classes of uniform, $k$-representable (for arbitrary $k$), and graphic matroids are all minor-closed.
-Furthermore, certain classes of matroids can be characterized by their \textit{forbidden} or \textit{excluded} minors, namely the matroids not in the class, but with every proper minor in the class.
+Minors can be used to describe many important classes of matroids.
+For example, a class $\mathcal{M}$ of matroids is said to be \textit{minor-closed} if every minor of a matroid in $\mathcal{M}$ is again in $\mathcal{M}$.
+The classes of uniform, $k$-representable (for any field $k$), and graphic matroids are all minor-closed.
+Various classes of matroids can be characterized by their \textit{forbidden} or \textit{excluded} minors: namely the matroids not in the class, but with every proper minor in the class.

-\begin{theorem} (Tutte) \cite{Tu1, Tu2} Let $M$ be a matroid.
+\begin{theorem}[Tutte~\cite{Tu1, Tu2}] Let $M$ be a matroid.